 Depending on your location, you may or may not be required to belong to your state bar association or legal society.
-However, all jurisdictions require that you maintain your license with the regulatory arm of the U.S. Supreme Court.
+However, all jurisdictions require that you maintain your license with the regulatory arm of the Supreme Court in the United States.
 States such as Wisconsin, Oregon, and others make membership in the state bar association a mandatory requirement to practice law there.
 This is also true for Canada and their law societies (their equivalent of our state bar associations).
 You need to ensure that you comply with the regulatory requirements for the jurisdiction(s) where you will practice.
 If you are going to use a limited liability entity such as an LLC, you may also need to register the entity as well as yourself.
 It is these same regulations that will determine whether or not you must maintain errors and omissions (E&O) insurance.
 In the United States, we commonly refer to this as malpractice insurance.

 The majority of states in the United States do not require mandatory malpractice insurance, but a growing number do require that lawyers disclose whether or not they have malpractice insurance.
 In many states, to limit malpractice liability between lawyers in a firm operating as a limited liability entity, the firm must maintain malpractice in the amounts set forth in the rules of the jurisdiction.
 For example, Wisconsin Supreme Court Rule 20:5.7 (bit.ly/18WeKVJ) requires a firm of one to three lawyers to maintain a combined indemnity and defense cost coverage of $100,000 per claim and $300,000 aggregate combined indemnity and defense cost coverage per policy period.
 So make sure to check with your local rules to ensure that you are in compliance.
 (For more, see “Attorney Malpractice Insurance: Who’s Got Your Back?")